What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 Sometimes a buyer may beat you to the punch on a home you love.
 If this happens, you can always ask your real estate agent to put in a backup offer on the property for you.

 Above all else, do not forget that many of the homes you see for sale on Zillow are not really for sale.
-Find another search tool with more accurate data, so you don’t become frustrated during your quest to find a dream home.
+Find another search tool with more accurate data so you don’t become frustrated during your quest to find a dream home.

-This will only lead to disappointment and other buyers beating you to properties that should be on your radar.
+Focusing on Zillow pre-foreclosure listings will only lead to disappointment and other buyers beating you to properties that should be on your radar.

 Additional Helpful Home Buying Articles